toniovi/extract-load-transform-visualize/README.md

 ## Project Structure
 Each part of the project has a dedicated folder:
 1. The **extract-and-load-with-python** folder
-    - You need to be inside this folder to run the _Extract and Load_ script (_el.py_) that will get public GitHub data into the local DuckDB Data Warehouse
+    - You need to be inside this folder to run the _Extract and Load_ script (_el.py_) that will get public GitHub data into the Azure/Databricks Cloud Lakehouse (default mode), or the local DuckDB Data Warehouse (local mode)
-2. The **local-data-landing-zone** folder will be used for temporarily storing the raw GitHub data, before loading it into the Local DuckDB Data Warehouse or the Cloud Databricks Warehouse
+2. The **local-data-landing-zone** folder will be used for temporarily storing the raw GitHub data, before loading it into the Local DuckDB Data Warehouse or the Azure/Databricks Cloud Lakehouse
     - If using the Local DuckDB Data Warehouse, the **store-and-compute-with-duckdb** folder is where the Local DuckDB Data Warehouse will be stored (_duckdb_data_store.db_)
 4. The **transform-with-dbt** folder
     - Contains the dbt project